That Marketing Buddy

 Best All-in-One Platform

-Best for: Teams that want CRM and email sharing one contact database
+Best for: Teams that want CRM and email running on one shared contact database

 Key Features